 Users often end up rolling over an outstanding loan by taking out additional credit with the same lender.
 Statistics show that 1 in 4 payday loans are rolled over more than nine times!

-If you do not repay your short-term loan, you will face problems!
+If you do not repay your short-term loan, you will inevitably face financial problems!

 If you fail to keep up with repayments on your payday loan, the following consequences can occur: